Requirements for the Ph.D. Degree

 The center's doctoral program also allows flexibility in the construction of a course of study in intellectual history involving comparatist and interdisciplinary approaches.
 Candidates should also note related special programs at Hopkins, such as the program in political theory and the research facilities of the Institute of the History of Medicine.

-Upon their arrival, entering students should select, in consultation with the Director, a member of the Center's faculty to serve as their academic adviser, pro tem.
-As time goes on and their interests further define themselves, they may wish to change advisers and may very well wind up working most closely with faculty in another department; should this become the case, they should nevertheless meet regularly -- that is, each semester -- to discuss their progress with whomever in the Center is serving as Director of Graduate Studies.
+Upon their arrival, entering students should select, in consultation with the Director, a member of the Center's faculty to serve as their academic advisor, pro tem.
+As time goes on and their interests further define themselves, they may wish to change advisors and may very well wind up working most closely with faculty in another department; should this become the case, they should nevertheless meet regularly -- that is, each semester -- to discuss their progress with whomever in the Center is serving as Director of Graduate Studies.

 During their first two years, students are expected to take two seminars for credit each semester, in addition to whatever language courses they may enroll in and to whatever courses they choose to audit.
-They should select seminars-- which need not be restricted to Humanities Center offerings-- in consultation with their advisers.
+They should select seminars-- which need not be restricted to Humanities Center offerings-- in consultation with their advisors.
 Students arriving after having taken graduate courses elsewhere should discuss with the Director of Graduate Studies the possibility of having that work counted towards satisfying the Center's course requirements.

 At some point during their third year of residence-- after completing all outstanding seminar papers, and preferably by mid-year-- students will have their work reviewed by a faculty committee composed of three teachers from among the Humanities Center faculty and from among the faculty from the other departments with whom the student plans to conduct field exams.
 The purpose of the review is to allow the faculty to assess the student's progress, to clarify her/his status as regards remaining course work, and to define future fields.
 In preparation for this review, the student will circulate, in advance of the meeting, materials that the student judges to be work that will best serve the purpose of the review.